 Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with the Law No further assessment required for compliance The project components and outputs are in line with many of the provisions of the Constitution of the Federal Democratic Republic of Ethiopia.
-Access and Equity Compliance Assessment during implementation may be required Marginalized and Vulnerable Groups Compliance Assessment during implementation may be required Human Rights No further assessment required for compliance The constitution and the local laws respect human rights Gender Equity and Women's Empowerment No further assessment required for compliance There are strong local community organizations that can ensure gender equity Core Labour Rights No further assessment required for compliance Labor Proclamation (Proclamation No. 377/2003) protects the rights of contract employees and contains similar provisions with that of AF Principle 6.
+Access and Equity Compliance assessment during implementation may be required 2 Marginalized and Vulnerable Groups Compliance Assessment during implementation may be required Initial assessment of vulnerability status during project site/kebele level ESS screening phase, and compliance assessment during implementation is required Human Rights No further assessment required for compliance The constitution and legal proclamations respect human rights Gender Equity and Women's Empowerment Further assessment required, as this is one of the focus areas of project and compliance is key.
+Initial assessment during project site/kebele level ESS screening phase, and compliance assessment during implementation is required Core Labour Rights No further assessment required for compliance Labor Proclamation (Proclamation No. 377/2003) protects the rights of contract employees and contains similar provisions with that of AF Principle 6.
 Indigenous Peoples No further assessment required for compliance There is no specific national legislation on this aspect as the Ethiopian population is indigenous.
 In the Ethiopian context this may not be relevant but the provisions are relevant to any rural community in the selected project areas.
-Involuntary Resettlement No further assessment required for compliance The project does not require involuntary resettlement Protection of Natural Habitats No further assessment required for compliance The criteria for section of project sites forbids locating project activities in the vicinity of project activities Conservation of Biological Diversity No further assessment required for compliance Climate Change No further assessment required for compliance Project activities do not contribute climate change due to the nature of the projects.
-Pollution Prevention and Resource Efficiency No further assessment required for compliance
+Involuntary Resettlement Initial screening and compliance assessment required, during implementation Initial assessment during project site/kebele level ESS screening phase and compliance assessment during implementation is required.
+Since the project may appropriate land, there is a need to undertake an assessment to minimize land appropriation (to extent possible) and to ensure that communities that have lost assets, and economic and social benefits are compensated accordingly and as per the requirements